-Students will complete an English as a Second Language minor through their professional sequence course work.
+Students will complete a minor in English as a Second Language through their professional sequence coursework.

 Admitted students complete a four-semester sequence of professional courses beginning in the spring semester after program admission.
 Completion of the program leads to certification in Middle Childhood through Early Adolescence and English as a Second Language at the MC–EA level.
 An additional certification option in Bilingual/Bicultural Education is available for qualified students.
 Sequence courses must be followed sequentially and taken in consecutive semesters.
 Class schedules for the professional sequence are determined in advance.
 Courses below are Curriculum and Instruction (Curric) department listings unless otherwise indicated.

 317 Dimensions of Literacy, 3